menu

 razaketh

-This card reminds me a lot of Disciple of Griselbrand, and he got banned very unceremoniously in Commander.
+This card reminds me a lot of Griselbrand, and he got banned very unceremoniously in Commander.
 It's possible Razaketh could also get banned but if it's not I don't think it will take a long time for it to pass Rune-Scarred Demon as the most popular Demonic Tutor creature.

 It's not terribly difficult to generate a lot of useless token creatures to feed to this.
 I would be surprised if it didn't end up being pay 10 life and tutor five cards to win the game.
 Much like the Gods, I don't think this will be a Standard or Modern staple that could influence its price, so I would rather get in under $5.